imagopole/omero-csv-tools/INSTALL.md

 ## Alternate deployment options

 Two binary distributions are supplied:
-- _standalone_: contains all the required classpath dependencies bundled into a single jar file.
+- _standalone_: contains all the required classpath dependencies bundled into a single jar file (ie. uberjar distribution).
-- _with dependencies_: provides all dependencies as individual jars.
+- _with dependencies_: provides all required classpath dependencies as individual jars.

-Depending on your needs and preferences, you may choose either - the standalone distribution allows deployment from a single package, whereas using separate dependencies provides a more fine grained classpath management.
+Depending on your needs and preferences, you may choose either - the standalone distribution allows deployment from a single package, whereas using separate dependencies provides a more fine grained classpath management (eg. cherry-picking jars or shell scripts to a different location).

 ## Reference documentation